Ergus/ArgParserC/Readme.md

 2. Add specific values to the final report.

-	* `TYPE *create_reportable_TYPE (name, value)` : This creates a
+	* `size_t create_reportable_TYPE (name, value)` : This creates a
       `reportable` value.
 This function add a variable with `name` and default value `val`.
-The value is stored internally and a pointer to the internal stored memory is returned.
+The value is stored internally and returns the index of the global type object in the reportable array.

 3. Add timers that automatically are added to the report.